List of international cricket five-wicket hauls by Shakib Al Hasan

 Shakib's first five-wicket haul came against New Zealand during the first Test of the 2008–09 home series; he took seven wickets for 36 runs in New Zealand's first innings.
-As of May 2022, it remains his best bowling figures in Test cricket.
+As of March 2023, it remains his best bowling figures in Test cricket.
 He ended the year with three more five-wicket hauls, which came in consecutive innings against South Africa and Sri Lanka.
 In Test cricket, he is among the four bowlers who have taken five-wicket hauls against all Test-playing nations.

 Shakib made his ODI debut in 2007, a year before his first Test appearance.
-He has taken two five-wicket hauls in the format.
-His best figures in the format are five wickets for 29 runs against Afghanistan in the 2019 World Cup.
+He has taken four five-wicket hauls in the format.
+His best figures in the format are five wickets for 29 runs which came against Afghanistan during the 2019 World Cup.

-Shakib is one of the eleven cricketers to take at least one five wicket-haul in all three formats.
+Shakib is one of the thirteen cricketers to have a five wicket-haul across all three formats.